 Liquidity — The Company has a history of negative cash flows from operations and operating losses.
-The Company generated net losses of approximately $15.5 million and $17.7 million for the nine months ended September 30, 2023 and 2022, respectively.
+The Company generated net losses of approximately $5.7 million and $6.0 million for the three months ended March 31, 2023 and 2022, respectively.
 Additionally, the Company anticipates further expenditures associated with the process of expanding its business organically and via acquisitions.
-The Company received net proceeds of $3.3 million in April 2023 from the issuance of convertible notes.
-The Company had cash and cash equivalents of $6.6 million and $8.3 million as of September 30, 2023 and December 31, 2022, respectively.
+The Company had cash and cash equivalents of $6.7 million and $8.3 million as of March 31, 2023 and December 31, 2022, respectively.
 Management believes that existing cash along with its planned budget, which includes an increase in agent fees implemented in January 2023, growth from increasing attach rates across the Company’s businesses from internal referrals, reduction of certain expenses given initiatives implemented in early 2023, and the expected ability to achieve sales volumes necessary to cover forecasted expenses, provide sufficient funding to continue as a going concern for a period of at least one year from the date of the issuance of these consolidated financial statements.

 COVID-19 Risks, Impacts and Uncertainties — In December 2019, a novel strain of coronavirus, COVID-19, was identified in Wuhan, China.
 This new coronavirus caused a global health emergency and was declared a pandemic by the World Health Organization (WHO) in March 2020 (“COVID-19’’ or the “Pandemic”).
 In May 2023, the WHO declared that COVID-19 was no longer a global health emergency.

-For the nine months ended September 30, 2023 and the year ended December 31, 2022, due in part to the widespread availability of multiple COVID-19 vaccines, the effects of COVID-19 on business worldwide lessened.
+For the quarter ended March 31, 2023 and the year ended December 31, 2022, due in part to the widespread availability of multiple COVID-19 vaccines, the effects of COVID-19 on business worldwide lessened.
 However, any lingering impact from COVID-19, as well as the recent increases in interest rates and inflationary pressure in the U.S. and world economies, is not fully known and cannot be estimated as the U.S. and global economies continue to react.